Exabyte-io/documentation/docs/models-directory/overview.md

 ## [Density Functional Theory](dft/overview.md)

-We implement **Density Functional Theory** as our primary model.
-The specific parameters which apply to this model are reviewed [in this page](../models-directory/dft/overview.md), whereas a review of its theoretical background is offered in the references listed [here](../models-directory/dft/references.md).
+We implement **Density Functional Theory** as our primary model, as introduced [in this page](../models-directory/dft/overview.md).
+A review of its theoretical background is offered in the references listed [here](../models-directory/dft/references.md).